 for Loop

-A for loop is used to repeat a block of code a fixed number of times.
+A for loop is a looping statement used to execute a block of code repeatedly over a sequence of values.

 - The loop uses a